THE CX PROJECT IS SUPPORTED BY

 Funding commitments of more than £300m have been announced for the Borderlands Growth Deal.

-Borderlands deal still on the cards despite Budget snub9th November 2018
+Borderlands deal still on the cards despite Budget snub

 An alliance pursuing a game-changing deal for the Borderlands say talks are progressing well